Ram-Suresh-Mutyala/Task-SCRC/README.md

 ![WhatsApp Image 2024-01-07 at 20 41 54_48b30f9b](https://github.com/krishkrishna03/MACHINE_LEARNING_PROJECT/assets/96357392/234e5552-9579-4a2b-8561-9703088cb2cd)

-**Conclusion :**
+**Prediction Analysis :**

--   **For predicting Air Quality we used the Machine Learning Algorithm called Linear Regression**
+-   *For predicting Air Quality I used the Machine Learning Algorithm called Linear Regression*

--   **For predicting Soil Quality we used the Machine Learning Algorithm called Decision Tree**
+-   *For predicting Soil Quality I used the Machine Learning Algorithm called Decision Tree*

--   **For predicting Water Quality we used the Machine Learning Algorithm called Random Forest.**
+-   *For predicting Water Quality I used the Machine Learning Algorithm called Random Forest.*

--   **This is all about the IOT Sensor Data Analysis Platfrom**
+**Follow below steps to run the task:**

+-   As I only use React.JS to develop the whole task, just need to import required files of React
+-   *npm install* - It installs all required files for the task.
+-   *npm start* - It starts the execution and leads you to the landing page of the website.